julienfdev/nodeYT-subscriber-counter/README.md

         String ssid = "WIFI_SSID_TO_CONNECT_TO";
         String wifiPass = "WPA||WPA2__KEY";
         long refreshMillis = ;            // Refresh time in milliseconds
+        const char trustRoot[] PROGMEM = R"EOF(
+                -----BEGIN CERTIFICATE-----
+                THE_GOOGLE_API_CERTIFICATE
+                -----END CERTIFICATE-----
+                )EOF";
+        // Caution, you must begin and end the String with R"EOF( )EOF" as shown;
+        // To find the valid certificate just fetch anything at https://www.googleapis.com/ and click the lock next to the URL
+        // Take the X509 Certificate and not SHA1 or SHA256 signature as they expires eventually

         String apiCall = String("https://www.googleapis.com/youtube/v3/channels?part=statistics&id=" + channelId + "&key=" + apiKey);